- The storage and safekeeping of your crypto assets are known as crypto “custody.”

-For investors who are well-versed in blockchain technology, or those looking to store smaller sums, self-custody is a free option available to everyone.
+For individual investors who are well-versed in blockchain technology, or those looking to store smaller sums, self-custody is a free option available to everyone.
 For investors looking to store large amounts of crypto, third-party custody services provide institutional-grade security that ensures your assets are safe and sound.

 Below we explore the top solutions for crypto custody.

-3 Best Crypto Custody Providers
+3 Best Crypto Custody Providers for Retail Clients

 This means they don’t have large account minimum requirements, and they offer competitive pricing that makes their services accessible to most traders.
 For institutional traders, custodians like BitGo provide white-glove custody service.